hemihydrate/blog/00-intro.md

 Hello, my name is E and I'm AMAB (assigned male at birth).
 One could use term MTF (male-to-female) but some people dislike it.
 Compare:
-"assigned male at birth by a look at the genitals, but really is a female" with "male becomes female".
+"assigned male at birth by a look at the genitals" with "male becomes female".
 I like the former, some prefer the latter.
 It's all about how one sees their own experience.
 And everyone's experience is different.

 ## A woman